nvando/PUPPYLOVE/README.md

 In addition, I had to allow the 'git user' to restart the Gunicorn service file.
 As by default only root users are allowed to restart a SystemD service file, the git user needed sudo permission assigned.

-I used visudo to provide a limited command set to the users in the webmaster group for managing this specific service.
+I used visudo to provide a limited command set to the users in the webmaster group for managing this specific service, adding the following:

-I added the following to the visudo file:
 ```
 %webmasters ALL=(ALL) NOPASSWD: /bin/systemctl reload myproject.service
 ```